Data Analytics Engineering, MS

 Master's Degree in Data Analytics Engineering with Graduate Certificate in Engineering Leadership

-Students may complete a master's degree in Data Analytics Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
+Students may complete a Master of Science in Data Analytics Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
-The program requires fulfillment of the 16 semester-hour-curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry based challenge project with multiple mentors.
-The integrated 40 semester hour degree and certificate will require 16 hours of advisor-approved Data Analytics technical courses.
+The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
+The integrated 40-semester-hour degree and certificate will require 24 hours of advisor-approved data analytics technical courses.

 Complete all courses and requirements listed below unless otherwise indicated.

 |IE 7275||Data Mining in Engineering||4|

 |OR 6205||Deterministic Operations Research||4|

 Complete one of the following options: